BEWARE OF A DIFFERENT GOSPEL

-Until we help a sinner to realize or understand that he does not need to first change his lifestyle, clean up, or start living righteously before he can receive the gift of salvation; we are not preaching the true gospel of the grace of God.
+Until we help a sinner realize or understand that he does not need first to change his lifestyle, clean up, or start living righteously before receiving the gift of salvation, we are not preaching the true gospel of the grace of God.

 Sadly, we often demand a sinner to confess and forsake his sins or change his ways of life before receiving Jesus Christ.